shiyuning/SSHCZO-EC/README.md

 =========

 Eddy covariance flux code for Shale Hills Critical Zone Observatory

 Contact: Yuning Shi [(Send Email)](mailto:yshi@psu.edu)

-Type "make all" to compile all executables.

 INSTRUCTION:
 ------------

+1. Type `make all` to compile all executables.

 1. Read raw data of a single month into one file:
    When the calculate_flux program processes the flux data of a certain month, it will look into the "Data/YYYY-MM/" directory for the "YYYY-MM.dat" file.